ysyk2021/the-profit-equation-analyzing-and-optimizing-your-business-model-for-maximum-profitability/src/chapter-2-1.md

-Chapter 3: Identifying Revenue Streams and Cost Structures
+Identifying Revenue Streams and Cost Structures
 ==========================================================

 In this chapter, we will explore the crucial aspect of identifying revenue streams and cost structures within your business model.
 By understanding these fundamental components, you can effectively optimize your business operations and maximize profitability.